AfricasVoices/Archive-CoreDataModulesUsageDemonstrator/README.md

-# Core Data Use Demonstrator
+# Core Data Modules Usage Demonstrator
 A simple example project which shows how to import and use a cleaning function from [CoreDataModules](https://github.com/AfricasVoices/CoreDataModules).